Lucens reactor

 The Lucens reactor was a 6 MW experimental nuclear power reactor built next to Lucens, Vaud, Switzerland.
-After its connection to the electrical grid on 29 January 1968, the reactor only operated for a few months before it suffered an accident on 21 January 1969.
+After its connection to the electrical grid on 29 January 1968, the reactor only operated for a year before it suffered an accident on 21 January 1969.
 The cause was a corrosion-induced loss of heat dispersal leading to the destruction of a pressure tube which caused an adjacent pressure tube to fail, and partial meltdown of the core, resulting in radioactive contamination of the cavern.

 Description

 In 1962 the construction of a Swiss-designed pilot nuclear power plant began.
 The heavy-water moderated, carbon dioxide gas-cooled reactor was built in a cavern.
 It produced 28 MW of heat, which was used to generate 6 MW of electricity, and it became critical 29 December 1966.
 It was fueled by 0.96% enriched uranium alloyed with chromium cased in magnesium alloy (magnesium with 0.6% zirconium) inserted into a graphite matrix.
 Carbon dioxide gas was pumped into the top of the channels at 6.28 MPa and 223 °C and exited the channels at a pressure of 5.79 MPa and at a temperature of 378 °C.